Next Step Learning Center offers programs for English-speaking women and men age 17 and older. There is no tuition or fee.

 - Referrals to GED testing sites

-This program is aimed at creating a college-going culture among our current participants and graduates.
+This program continues to build a college-going culture among our Next Step participants and graduates.
 Services are focused on making postsecondary education accessible to first-generation college students and providing support to help them enroll and succeed in college.
 The program includes:

 - Conferences with the College Transition staff person